Search

-Raising Broiler Chickens: Health Concerns
+Raising Broiler Chickens: Common Health Problems

-PHOTO: Adobe Stock/Snowboy
+Adobe Stock/Snowboy

-Coccidiosis is relatively common in backyard flocks, but it also can take a toll on broiler chickens.
+Coccidiosis is relatively common in backyard flocks, but it can also take a toll on broiler chickens.
 With their larger, fattier bodies, broiler chickens can not fight off disease and infections as easily as laying hens, so these big chickens are even more susceptible to this condition.

 What is it?

-A protozoa parasite, the coccidiosis parasite, lives in the intestinal tract, destroying the intestinal lining.
+A protozoan parasite, the coccidiosis parasite, lives in the intestinal tract, destroying the intestinal lining.
 The destroyed lining allows protein to leak out of the intestines and causes plasma to exit the body when an infected chicken poops.

-When left untreated, coccidiosis will quickly worsen, causing malnutrition, anemia, dehydration, susceptibility to other diseases, and in extreme cases, death.
+When left untreated, coccidiosis will quickly worsen, causing malnutrition, anemia, dehydration, susceptibility to other diseases, and, in extreme cases, death.

 Symptoms